 Reflect on your internal business practices

 Finally, do you have the staff or support services to handle the COBRA avalanche?
-How do you send out notices now – does your staff handle that or do you use fulfillment mailing services?
-Who answers the phone calls and responds to emails from participants and beneficiaries?
+How do you send out notices now – does your staff handle that, or do you use fulfillment mailing services?
+Who will handle the increased phone call and email volume from participants and beneficiaries?
 During these stressful and uncertain times, people need reassurance that they have the information and understand their options to make their healthcare decisions.

 With the COVID-19 period far from over and layoffs continuing to make waves in the labor force, a COBRA avalanche may be coming.
 Anticipation and preparation can help keep you from getting buried.